Finland has outsourced the submission of Schengen visa applications to VFS Global.

 The visa application can be downloaded, filled out electronically and printed from the link below.

-Visa application: PLEASE NOTICE THAT THIS VISA APPLICATION IS AVAILABLE ONLY FOR THE CONSULATE SUBMISSION
+Visa application: PLEASE NOTE THAT THIS VISA APPLICATION IS AVAILABLE ONLY FOR THE CONSULATE SUBMISSION

 Applicants applying for a multiple entry visa must acquire insurance for the duration of the first trip and sign the section on the last page of the application form: “Applicable in case a multiple entry visa is applied for.
 I am aware of the need to have an adequate travel medical insurance for my first stay and subsequent visits to the territory of Member States”.